-Tutorial: Plugin dependencies
+Plugin dependencies

 In order to avoid reinventing the wheel, T2 provides the means to access other plugins results.
-Before we start doing this, clean out your plugin .so directory if this is the first tutorial you follow.
-Then all unnecessary plugins should be deleted from the plugin folder ~/.tranalyzer/plugins

-$ t2build -e
+t2build -e -y

-Are you sure you want to empty the plugin folder '/home/wurst/.tranalyzer/plugins' (y/N)? y
+Are you sure you want to empty the plugin folder '/home/user/.tranalyzer/plugins' (y/N)? yes

 Plugin folder emptied

-$ t2build tranalyzer2 basicFlow basicStats tcpStates txtSink
+t2build -r -f tranalyzer2 basicFlow basicStats tcpStates txtSink

 ...